Skiing in Argentina:

 There are nonstop flights from New York, Miami, Atlanta, Dallas, Houston, and Los Angeles.

-American, Delta, United, Aerolineas Argentinas and LATAM all fly to Argentina.
+American, Delta, United, Aerolineas Argentinas all fly to Argentina.

 Cheaper flights on Copa and Aéromexico fly to Argentina from the US but all flights have a stopover in Panama City and Mexico City, respectively.